TargetProcess/TP3MashupLibrary/README.md

-TargetProcess 3 Mashup Library
+Targetprocess 3 Mashup Library
 =============================

-Mashups allow you to quickly extend TargetProcess 3 UI with almost any functionality you want.
+Mashups allow you to quickly extend Targetprocess 3 UI with almost any functionality you want.